MichaelCurrin/dev-cheatsheets/cheatsheets/package-managers/javascript/npm/package-file.md

 - The empty are added here for readibility and grouping of related areas - when you do an `npm` command which updates your `package.json` file, all the empty lines will be removed.
 - From the docs: "If you don’t plan to publish your package, the name and version fields are optional."
 - Optionally include "homepage" with a URL such as GitHub Pages to Netlify URL for the service or docs site.
+- Entry point.
+    - Setting an entry point only matters if you are distributing your package so that is can be imported as a package.
+    - According to Node [docs](https://nodejs.org/api/packages.html#packages_dual_commonjs_es_module_packages), the `"main"` field is an entry point that is only relevant for CommonJS packages.
+Example: `"main": "index.js"`.
+    - That field is ignored in ES Modules, which uses something else.

 See my customized [package.json](https://github.com/MichaelCurrin/node-project-template/blob/master/package.json) file in my `node-project-template` repo.